AbdelmomenMustafa/Multiclass_classification_using_a_CNN_architecture/README.md

-# Multiclass-classification-using-a-CNN-architecture
+# CNN_pneumonia
- Using CNN in detection of pneumonia disease
+ using CNN for classification for pneumonia disease